Discover the people, geography, and economy.

 – Mike Bradley, Mayor of Sarnia

-Cultivating sustainable economic growth is our number one priority.
-We work hard and effectively with investors and our business community to make sure they're getting the support they need.
+In Chatham-Kent, cultivating sustainable economic growth is our number one priority.
+We work effectively with new investors and our existing companies to make sure they're getting the support they need to prosper and succeed.

 – Randy Hope, Mayor of Chatham-Kent

-Pickering is emerging as one of Ontario's economic powerhouses, and is expected to lead the nation in growth over the next 25 years.
-With the advent of Seaton and a potential airport, Pickering offers unrivalled investment opportunities.
+Pickering is emerging as one of Ontario's economic powerhouses and is expected to lead the nation in growth over the next 25 years.
+With the advent of Seaton, the Pickering Innovation Corridor and a potential airport, Pickering offers unrivalled investment opportunities.

 – Dave Ryan, Mayor of Pickering

-The province of Ontario offers an environment where new ideas can flourish.
-With the lowest overall business costs in the G7, one of the most internationally competitive corporate tax rates and the most educated workforce of all OECD countries, opportunity exists for those starting or growing businesses in industries such as: Aerospace, Automotive, Financial Services, Food and Beverage Manufacturing, Information Technology, Life Sciences, Mining, Tourism and Water Technology.
+The Province of Ontario offers an environment where new ideas can flourish.
+The lowest overall business costs in the G7, one of the most internationally competitive corporate tax rates and the most educated workforce of all OECD countries enhance the opportunities for those starting or growing businesses in industries such as Aerospace, Automotive, Financial Services, Food and Beverage Manufacturing, Information Technology, Life Sciences, Mining, Tourism and Water Technology.

 Receive the latest news and updates from Invest in Ontario.